Sydney New Year's Eve 2019

-- From 6pm until midnight northbound trains won't stop at Milsons Point.
+- From 6pm until midnight trains from the city won't stop at Milsons Point.

 - For access to Bradfield Park, Blues Point, Milsons Point, Kirribilli, Lavender Bay and other nearby vantage point areas after 6pm, you'll need to alight the train at North Sydney and walk to your destination.
-This applies even if you have a ticket to Blues Point Reserve.
+This applies even if you have a ticket to vantage points.

 - After midnight, the only entrance to Milsons Point station will be via Ennis Rd off Broughton St. Everyone heading home via Alfred St will be directed to continue walking to North Sydney station.

-Thousands of extra trains will run on New Year’s Eve to help get you to and from the celebrations.
-Large crowds are expected so plan to get into the city early to get your spot for the fireworks.
-You can find all the details by using the Trip Planner up to two weeks before the event.
+Plenty of extra trains will run on New Year’s Eve to help you get to and from the celebrations.
+Large crowds are expected so plan to get to your chosen vantage point early.
+Plan your trip on public transport using the Trip Planner up to two weeks before the event.

-Some stations will have changed arrangements during New Year’s Eve, please note the following information carefully when planning your movements on the night:
+Key stations in the Sydney CBD and Lower North Shore will have changed arrangements during New Year’s Eve.
+Please note the following information carefully when planning your movements on the night: